Skip to main content

 6. Strain through a fine-mesh strainer or cheesecloth

-7. Cool quickly and refrigerate (fat will solidify on top—you can remove it or leave it for flavor)
+7. Cool quickly and refrigerate (fat will solidify on top.
+You can remove it or leave it for flavor)

 Pro tips: